X01XX/risc-v-memory-management-vf2/README.md

 This project may make large Assembler Language programs more practical by enabling/conventionlizing structs, linked lists, allocation and deallocation.

-I'm not doing anything complex here, it should be easy to port.
+I'm not using complex combinations of instructions, it should be easy to port.

 Define pseudo-structs (pstructs) as a contiguous series of named/labeled field offsets.